What is your UX design influences your rankings? Essential eCommerce features you may optimize to improve your online performance.

-Very few businesses are able to afford pop-ups that would not fold their users back.
+Very few businesses can afford pop-ups that would not fold their users back.
 If you dare to use those, just make sure that they are not only relevant but worthy.
 In other words, are you sure that your potential client will be happy to see it?
-Would it really provide them with any value?
+Would it provide them with any value?
 Can you offer something really meaningful?

 Make sure, your pop-ups work technically right:

 - They don’t appear on every visit or every page